wp-plugins/shipworks-e-commerce-bridge/readme.txt

 == Screenshots ==

 1. The Settings Page: enter your store address and the credentials that will be used by ShipWorks.
-2. The ShipWorks software with a fiew orders.
+2. The ShipWorks software with a fiew orders downloaded from the site.

 == Changelog ==

+= 2.7.3 =
+* Better compatibility with every version of Cart66 Pro.

-= 2.7 =
+= 2.7.2 =
 * Jigoshop displays better on the invoice.
 Shipping option and SKU number displayed.

 = 2.7 =